fxxrytail/skzcode/content/support/skz-comeback/index.md

 ### End note

-Those are the basics of supporting Stray Kids mainly to get _Music Show Wins_ but also for a chance for them to be nominated on _Award Ceremonies_.
-There's more we may do to help Stray Kids get more achievements and recognition such as helping with Billboard, international iTunes, Spotify, etc. but I will add those on a different post if this post got engagements.
+Those are the basics of supporting Stray Kids mainly to get _Music Show Wins_ and _Billboard_ but also for a chance for them to be nominated on _Award Ceremonies_.

 Sudden changes may apply so for faster updates and more projects you may follow this Twitter list of {{< a "Stray Kids fanbases and fan accounts" "https://twitter.com/i/lists/1329107408015167488">}}.
 For Instagram you may follow {{< a "skzvotinginfo" "https://www.instagram.com/skzvotinginfo/">}}.